fsantanna/fsantanna.github.io/menu.md

 }
 ```

-The implementation in C++ also relies on an explicit stack to alternate between
+The [implementation in C++][3] also relies on an explicit stack to alternate
-the main menu and the chosen screen:
+between the main menu and the chosen screen:
 It pushes a new screen on top of the main menu, which must be explicitly popped
 when terminating: